 - Applied and Computational Mathematics

 - Technical Management

 EP students can attend classes at APL, at the JHU Homewood campus, or at six other regional locations.
 In addition, companies and organizations across the nation have educational partnerships with JHU, particularly in systems engineering.
 Online education is a growing focus of the EP program, with more than half of total course enrollments and 10 master’s degree programs offered online.

 APL Advanced Application Scholars Program

-The APL Advanced Application Scholars Program offers paid internships and placement for selected students at the Laboratory for motivated, well-qualified Johns Hopkins undergraduate and graduate students in engineering, computer science, applied mathematics, and physics.
-Last year, approximately 20 students (from a field of about 60 applicants) earned roles in a variety of APL projects, including software design and development; modeling and simulation; hardware and data systems design, testing, and evaluation; and scientific research.
+Developed for motivated, well-qualified Johns Hopkins undergraduate and graduate students majoring in engineering, computer science, applied mathematics, and physics, the APL Advanced Application Scholars Program offers paid internships and placement for selected students at the Laboratory.
+Last year, approximately 14 students (from a field of about 80 applicants) earned roles in a variety of APL projects, including modeling and simulation; hardware and data systems design, testing, and evaluation; software design and development; and scientific research.
 Part-time employment during the academic year is also available to students.